IdentityPython/pyFF/docs/install.rst

 Before you install
 ------------------

-Make sure you have a reasonably modern python. pyFF is developed using 2.7 but 2.6 should work just fine.
+Make sure you have a reasonably modern python. pyFF is developed using 3.6.
 It is recommended that you install pyFF into a virtualenv but there are two ways: with or without site packages.

 For both methods start by installing a few basic OS packages.
 Here we illustrate